Wikitravel: History

-Wikitravel was started in July 2003 by Evan Prodromou and Michele Ann Jenkins, partly inspired by Wikipedia.
+Wikitravel was started in July 2003 by Evan Prodromou and Michele Ann Jenkins, who while traveling felt that the update cycle on traditional guidebooks was too long and wanted something able to be updated more quickly.
+It was partly inspired by Wikipedia.
 To allow individuals, tourism agencies, and others to make free reprints of individual pages more easily than permitted by the GNU Free Documentation License (used by Wikipedia at that time) it used the Creative Commons Attribution ShareAlike license.
 Since Wikipedia and Wikitravel are licensed under the Attribution ShareAlike license, appropriate content can be shared between the two so long as licensing requirements are met.

 Wikitravel does not have a neutral-point-of-view requirement, as it is written from the point of view of a traveler and, instead, encourages editors to "be fair".
 Wikitravel encourages original research in its content, and therefore does not generally require citation, but it does require contributions to comply with its Manual of Style, to provide an easily recognised and consistent layout and appearance, and to avoid touting.

 On April 20, 2006, Wikitravel announced that it and World66—another open-content wiki travel guide founded in 1999—had been acquired by Internet Brands, a publicly traded corporation.
 The new owner hired Prodromou and Jenkins to continue managing Wikitravel as a consensus-based project.
 They explained that Internet Brands' long-term plan was for Wikitravel to continue to focus on collaborative, objective guides, while World66 would focus more on personal experiences and reviews.
 In response, many authors of the German language community chose to fork the German Wikitravel, which was released on December 10, 2006, as Wikivoyage.
 The German language Wikitravel remains active.
 On April 1, 2008, Internet Brands added Google advertising to Wikitravel, with an opt-out procedure for registered users.